Simon311/PlainNames/README.md

 PlainNames
 ==========

-A TShock plugin, doesn't let a player join if his name contains anything else than English letters, numbers, or these characters: ,. !^&)(':[]<>
+A TShock plugin, doesn't let a player join if his name contains Russian letters or ( ) .